-Membership is voluntary.
-However, the partnership provides a cost-effective means to meet mandatory state and federal stormwater requirements.
-By working together the partners are able to leverage their available funds to develop and place bilingual products with common messages and themes, thereby extending their individual reach.
+Membership is voluntary and each member pays annual dues to fund the program.
+The partnership provides a cost-effective means to meet mandatory state and federal stormwater requirements.
+By working together the partners are able to leverage their available funds to develop and place bilingual educational products with common messages and themes, thereby extending their individual reach.